Athota: Governance

 Athota gram panchayat is the local self-government of the village.
+The currently ruling sarpanch in this village is Sri Desaboina Naga Punneswara Rao.
 It is divided into wards and each ward is represented by a ward member.
 The village forms a part of Andhra Pradesh Capital Region and is under the jurisdiction of APCRDA.
 It belongs to Tenali (Assembly constituency) for Andhra Pradesh Legislative Assembly, which in turn is a part of Guntur (Lok Sabha constituency).

 Education

 As per the school information report for the academic year 2018–19, the village has 6 schools.
 These include one private and one ZPHS and four Mandal Parishad schools.